aivascu/EntityFrameworkCore.AutoFixture/README.md

 Versions after `v3.1` are targeting `netstandard2.0`.
 If you've encountered this issue consider upgrading to a later version of Entity Framework Core.

+#### :warning: EF Core v7.0.x :warning:

+If you're using EF Core v7 you must install the corresponding database provider package alongside this library.<br/>
+So for example if you're using SQLite, you must install `Microsoft.EntityFrameworkCore.Sqlite v7.0.0` or later, otherwise your tests will not pass.

 ## Features

 **EntityFrameworkCore.AutoFixture** offers three customizations to help your unit testing workflow: